Learn more about our Advertising Disclosure

 • Amarillo is considered to be less safe than Cheyenne with a score of 74.69 vs Cheyenne’s 80.15.

-Other things to consider for your Cheyenne vs. Amarillo move
+Other things to consider for your Cheyenne to Amarillo move

 • Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

 • State licensing: In-state movers operating in the Lone Star State are legally required to be licensed by the Texas Department of Motor Vehicles (TXDMV), which issues 10-digit TXDMV numbers to commercial carriers.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Always verify licensing details before committing to a mover.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Amarillo without delay.
-You can select your official move date when completing the form.
+• Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Amarillo.
 Start the process here.

 • Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 In Texas, movers typically provide Released Value Protection at no additional cost, covering items at 60 cents per pound.
 For enhanced protection, consider discussing Full Value Protection options with the moving company.
 Alternatively, explore third-party insurance providers for customized plans.
 It’s crucial to understand coverage limits, potential additional costs, and read reviews to make an informed decision about your moving insurance in Texas.